 Training, qualifications & experience

-I qualified with a Diploma in Therapeutic Counselling and since qualification have been working in three areas;
+I qualified with a Diploma in Therapeutic Counselling in 2013 and since qualification have been working in three areas;

 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP) and Counselling and Psycotherapy Outdoors (CAPO).